Welcome to the goodness squad podcast with misty marsh

 I wasn’t perfect.
 I still fought mom guilt on occasion, but I learned to seek God’s guidance and wisdom above my own.

 Once I figured it out and felt fairly, not perfectly, but fairly balanced, I got the distinct impression in late 2017 that I was to sell that business and I did.
 It was sold by March of 2018.
-I dabbled in web design for a year, just five or 10 hours a week or so.
+I dabbled in web design for a year, just 5-10 hours a week.

 What to expect on The Goodness Squad podcast